tapthaker/DebugView/README.md

 ##Installation

-1 - Download the proj and copy "UIView+Debug.h" & "UIView+Debug.m" in your project
+Download the proj and copy "UIView+Debug.h" & "UIView+Debug.m" in your project
-2 - Add the following import in your [project-name]-prefix.pch file
       #import "UIView+Debug.h"